programminghistorian/jekyll/lessons/naive-bayesian.md

 in general.
 (You can also check out [a more detailed explanation of TF-IDF][], along with some Python code for calculating it.)

-For the Naive Bayesian, you might consider having the classifier set a higher prior on the target category than on the "other" category, in effect requiring less evidence to include a trial in the target category.
-This might boost your recall, though it might also lower your precision.
-(You could do this by editing the `naivebayes.py` script.)

 Other options include simply playing with the size of the priors: now, the Naive Bayesian has a class prior as well as a feature prior of 0.5, meaning that it pretends to have seen all classes and all words at least one-half times.
 Doing test runs with different priors might get you different results.

+In addition to simply changing the general prior sizes, you might consider having the classifier set a higher prior on the target category than on the "other" category, in effect requiring less evidence to include a trial in the target category.
+It might be worth a try particularly since we noted above when examining the close relatives (under Meanings of Misclassification) that many of them were in fact members of our target category.
+Setting a larger prior on the target class would probably catch those cases, boosting the recall.
+At the same time, it probably would also lower the precision.
+(To change the priors, you need to edit the `naivebayes.py` script.)

+As you can see, there is quite a lot of fuzziness here: how you pick the features, how you pick the priors, and how you weight various priors all affect the results you get, and how to pick and weight is not governed by hard logic but is rather a process of trial and error.
-As noted in the section on the meaning of classification error above, though, if your goal is to get some interesting data to do historical analysis on, some fuzziness may not be such a big problem.
+Still, like we noted noted in the section on the meaning of classification error above, if your goal is to get some interesting data to do historical analysis on, some fuzziness may not be such a big problem.

 Happy hunting!